Words by Simon Difford

 A few pages later Crockett also gives the recipe for the Duplex referred to above:

 Two dashes Orange Bitters, or two squeezes of Orange Peel

 One-half Italian Vermouth

 One-half French Vermouth

 Essentially a Perfect Martini with added orange juice, like most vintage cocktails that have lasted the course, there are numerous variations:

-Bronx - our preferred recipe for the 'original' Bronx.
+Bronx - my preferred recipe for the 'original' Bronx.

 Bloody Bronx - made with the juice of a blood orange.

 Golden Bronx - with the addition of an egg yolk.